-IBM Bluemix has a choice of environments for running Liberty.
+IBM Cloud has a choice of environments for running Liberty.

-IBM Bluemix provides a comprehensive set of services for use by applications, including an HTTP session cache, SQL and non-SQL storage, message queues, social media connectivity, log analysis, and many others.
-The Liberty runtime is available through the Liberty build pack, which can automatically bind your application to many of the Bluemix services, so they are quick and easy to use.
+IBM Cloud provides a comprehensive set of services for use by applications, including an HTTP session cache, SQL and non-SQL storage, message queues, social media connectivity, log analysis, and many others.
+The Liberty runtime is available through the Liberty build pack, which can automatically bind your application to many of the IBM Cloud services, so they are quick and easy to use.
 The build pack creates all the server configuration, or you can customize it if you need to.

 IBM Containers give you full control of the configuration while providing a completely managed environment for your applications running in Docker containers.
 Using Docker allows you to have complete portability of your application, runtime, and configuration, in a single package across local and cloud environments for development, test, and production.
 This is a very efficient way to move applications through different systems and to have the widest choice of deployment target environments.

 WebSphere for IBM Cloud has instances of WebSphere (both Liberty and traditional) available for immediate use, in a range of sizes and both as standalone and managed (collective and cell) topologies.
 You can “lift and shift” your existing application and automation scripts into this environment and usually see a significant reduction in cost.

 If you want more control over the application’s environment, you can still let IBM manage the hardware (and the operating system if you want) and get started immediately on your project with the IBM Softlayer IaaS offering.
 With flexible billing, on-demand deployment, and single-screen management, it is a great way to build your Liberty cloud.